Table of Contents

 Stage 3 – Bootloader Booting [3 seconds]

-After the previous stage, a “ Searching for USB drives…” text message should appear in the screen’s top-left corner.bootloader At this stage, if the Player detects a USB flash drive connected to the zip file with the software image inside, it will re-write the whole software from scratch on the SD card.
+After the previous stage, a “ Searching for USB drives…” text message should appear in the screen’s top-left corner.
+At this stage, if the Player detects a USB flash drive connected to the zip file with the software image inside, it will re-write the whole software from scratch on the SD card.
 Check out the Recovery Procedure for exact details about this.
-After the word “ done” appears right next to the dots, you might see an error message.
+You might see an error message after the word “ done” appears right next to the dots.
 The boot sequence will proceed to the next stage if the error is automatically recovered.
 If there is an error message and the sequence stops here, you must use the Recovery Procedure to recover your Player.

 Stage 4 – Boot Logo / Loading [3-15 seconds]

 In this stage, the full-screen logo appears, and a blinking message saying “ Loading” will eventually appear in the bottom-right corner of the screen.
 At some point, the full-screen logo will disappear, and the screen will turn black, with the “ Loading” message still blinking.
 At some point, the “ Loading” message will stop, and Playback will commence.
-If the sequence stops at any time in this stage, then this error might be recoverable remotely by our Support Team.
+If the sequence stops at any time in this stage, then our Support Team might recover this error remotely.
 Please note that if the black screen at the end of the boot sequence remains, this does not indicate a boot sequence problem.
 Instead, you should check the corresponding paragraph that describes how to investigate an unexpected black screen.

 Status Messages in the Lower-Right Corner of the Player’s Screen

 These blinking messages provide good insight into the player’s status and might be useful for troubleshooting.
-These messages are located in the bottom-right corner of the screen.lower-right corner messages
+These messages are located in the bottom-right corner of the screen.

 “Loading”